sakumar24/codes/README.md

 codes
 =====

-code related to placement studies
+This repository contains codes related to placement studies.